eljese/anytype-mcp/README.md

 }
 ```

+> **Tip:** After creating an API key in Anytype, you can copy that ready-to-use configuration snippet with your API key already filled in from the API Keys section.

 #### Claude Code (CLI)

 Run this command to add the Anytype MCP server after replacing `<YOUR_API_KEY>` with your actual API key: